red-hat-storage/cockpit-ceph-installer/DEVGUIDE.md

 ## How stuff Works
 ### Breadcrumbs on the Deploy page
 The playbook that ceph-ansible runs processes the roles in a specific sequence, so to implement a breadcrumb trail following the installation process the code in ansibleMap/cephAnsibleSequence arranges the chosen roles from the host definition in a sequence compatible with the install flow.
 Once we have this sequence we can check the role in a tasks output to indicate whereabouts we are in the installation process, giving us the breadcrumb effect.

+The actual flow from ceph-ansible (May 2019) is as follows;
+mons > mgrs > osds > mdss > rgws > nfs > rbdmirrors > clients > iscsigws > ceph-grafana (metrics)

+The main code responsible for tracking is the setRoleState function in the DeployPage component.

-### Hosts metadata
+### Host metadata
 Host hardware configuration is extracted from a playbook run that uses the ceph_check_role.py ansible library module.
 This module calls the same methods to build the configuration metadata that ansible calls itself from the "setup" module.
 The metadata returned passes through a Checker class to determine whether the host is 'worthy' given the set of roles associated with it.
 Within the app, a host is represented as a json object that looks like this;
 ```
 insert code here